-- Keep choking hazards such as accessories, cosmetics, stationaries, and clothes pegs locked in a secure storage box and keep it out of child's reach.
-Meanwhile, pick up food pieces fallen off during meal prep, immediately. - Belts, ties, necklaces, raffia strings, land yard, and phone cables must be kept after use to prevent strangling.
+- Keep choking hazards such as accessories, cosmetics, stationery and clothes pegs locked in a secure storage box and keep them out of child's reach.
+Meanwhile, pick up fallen food pieces during meal prep, immediately. - Belts, ties, necklaces, raffia strings, landyards, and phone cables must be kept after use to prevent strangling.